Business Planning: Your CompetitionStuart Taverner

-An analysis can be a time-consuming exercise, to make the process easier start with the current businesses you will directly compete with.
-For example, if you plan on opening a local bakery you should investigate the other bakery’s in your area.
+An analysis can be a time-consuming exercise, to make the process easier start with the current businesses you are in competition with.
+For example, if you plan on opening a local bakery you should investigate the other bakery’s our area.

 To gather information, you don’t have to hire a private investigator.
 Go out and visit the bakery’s nearby and see how the customers behave, the customer demographics, see how the staff interact with them, check out the prices and even find out the suppliers they use.
 You can learn a lot from talking to the customers, their favourite items, what they think about pricing and why they go there.

 Now you have seen the competition up close, you can dig a little deeper behind the scenes.
 Look into their social following, do they have a website, a Facebook profile, Twitter or Instagram?
 See if they have any advertising, reviews or promotional literature.
 If not, you have discovered what they are missing and can capitalise on it.
 You have identified your competition, now you can answer the following questions:

 How are they unique to the market.
 What makes the customers come to them.

 Find out what their business is lacking and if you can fill that gap.

 View your industry through their eyes.
 Identify what they are trying to achieve.